Social Planning Council of Cambridge and North Dumfries

 An Agent of Positive Social Change

-The Social Planning Council of Cambridge and North Dumfries is a recognized leader in promoting greater social and economic equity through research, planning and community development.
+The Social Planning Council of Cambridge and North Dumfries promotes greater social and economic equity through research, planning and community development.

 The core values for the Social Planning Council of Cambridge and North Dumfries are: